Loading...

 So if we think about an adult who wants to hang a picture up in their room, they would need the tools of a hammer and a picture hook or nail.

-And though by hammering the nail or picture hook into the wall, it enables them to reach their goal of having a beautiful piece of artwork hanging on their wall.
+And by hammering the nail or picture hook into the wall, it enables them to reach their goal of having a beautiful piece of artwork hanging on their wall.

-Materials on the other hand are the resources that artists, craftspeople and designers use to create the work.
+Materials, on the other hand, are the resources that artists, craftspeople, and designers use to create the work.

 A clay pot, and the material would be clay.